Applications for the 2022-2023 School year are now closed.

 Because the invitation to Stage 2 is based on multiple criteria (including the number of applicants) and not the SSAT score alone, it is difficult to predict the minimum SSAT score of a successful Stage 2 candidate.
 As a result, a high SSAT score alone will not guarantee an invitation to Stage 2.

-For Grade 7 applicants, results are based on the interviews, entrance exams, report cards, and the completed application.
-For Grades 9-11 applicants, results are based on interviews, SSAT scores, report cards, teacher recommendation form(s), and the completed application.
+For Grade 7 applicants, results are based on the interviews, UTS entrance exam, and report cards.
+For Grades 9-11 applicants, results are based on the interviews, SSAT/ISEE scores, report cards, and teacher recommendation forms.

-For Grade 7 entry, SSAT scores are considered only during Stage 1 and are disregarded for Stage 2.
-For entry in Grades 9-11, SSAT scores are considered in Stage 1 and Stage 2.
+For Grade 7 entry, the SSAT/ISEE scores are considered only during Stage 1 and are disregarded for Stage 2.
+For entry in Grades 9-11, the SSAT/ISEE scores are considered in Stage 1 and Stage 2.

-The personal interviews are conducted in the form of Multiple Mini Interviews (MMIs) for Grade 7 and 9 applicants and as personal one-one-one interviews for Grade 10 and 11 applicants.
+The personal interviews are conducted in the form of Multiple Mini Interviews (MMIs) for all applicants.
 Detailed information about the interview process can be found at utschools.ca/admissions.

-If you have any questions about any aspect of the UTS admissions process, please don’t hesitate to contact the Admissions Officer, Kristine Maitland, at 416-946-7995 or firstname.lastname@example.org
+If you have any questions about any aspect of the UTS admissions process, please don’t hesitate to contact the Office of Admissions at firstname.lastname@example.org